Functional Glasses and Materials Modeling Laboratory (FGM2L)

 We use atomistic computer simulation methods such as classical and ab initio molecular dynamics simulations, first principles calculations, and Monte Carlo simulations.
 We are also interested in developing empirical potentials for the modeling of oxide glass/ceramics and related materials, developing Monte Carlo and Kinetic Monte Carlo methods to study complex structures and chemical reactions.
 The computational and modeling investigations are usually integrated with experimental studies, either in the group or with collaborators.

 FGM2L is led by Dr. Jincheng Du who is a Professor and Associate Department Chair for Graduate Program in the Department of Materials Science and Engineering of University of North Texas, Denton, Texas.
 Dr. Du received his Ph.D. in Ceramics from New York State College of Ceramics at Alfred University in 2004.
 He subsequently worked as a postdoctoral fellow at Pacific Northwest National Laboratory (PNNL) and later as a research associate at University of Virginia.
 He joined the MSE Department of UNT as a faculty member in 2007 and currently serves as the Graduate Advisor and graduate program director of the same department.
 Prof. Du’s research expertise lies in atomistic computer simulations of glass, ceramics, and nanostructured materials.
-He is the Chair of Technical Committee on atomistic simulation and modeling of glasses of International Commission of Glass (ICG).
 Dr. Du’s research has been funded by NSF, DOE, AFRL and SRC (with over $5M total external funding).
-He has published over 100 peer reviewed papers and proceeding papers.
+He has published over 130 peer reviewed papers and proceeding papers.
 He recently co-authored a book on Molecular dynamics simulations of amorphous materials in the Springer Series of Material Science in 2015.
-Dr. Du is a frequent speaker on the topic in national and international conferences and has made over 45 invited talks and seminars.
+Dr. Du is a frequent speaker on the topic in national and international conferences and has made over 60 invited talks and seminars.
+He is the Technical Committee Chair of TC27 atomistic simulation of glass of International Commission of Glass (ICG).
+He currently serves as the vice-Chair of the Glass and Optical Materials Division of American Ceramic Society.
+He serves as Associae Editor of International Journal of Applied Glass Science and Friontier of Materials: Glass Science.
+Prof. Du is the receipient of the Research Leadership Award (2018) and Early Career Award of Research and Creativity (2012) of UNT.